Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 00.22.25 UTC
+- WIB: Minggu, 16 Februari 2025 01.29.37 UTC
-- WITA: Minggu, 16 Februari 2025 01.22.25 UTC
+- WITA: Minggu, 16 Februari 2025 02.29.37 UTC
-- WIT: Minggu, 16 Februari 2025 02.22.25 UTC
+- WIT: Minggu, 16 Februari 2025 03.29.37 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: technology
+Kategori: inspirational